 With an extensive career in marketing Kelly worked for Camelot Group plc from 2006 to 2012, leading the eCommerce and digital marketing strategy for The National Lottery to help build a £1billion online business.
 In 2013 she moved to the Rank Group, where as Head of Marketing Operations for Grosvenor Casinos, she managed multi-channel marketing for a 53-casino estate both at a local and national level.

 Kelly joined Funeral Partners in January 2017.
-She is responsible for the development of the brand strategy for Funeral Partners and that of its 70 local funeral director brands, focusing on their local heritage and community engagement.
+She is responsible for the development of the marketing and digital brand strategy for Funeral Partners, preneed brand ‘Choice’ and its 130 Funeral Director brands, focusing on driving leads, protecting the local heritage and building reputation through community engagement.

 George started his career at The Co-op where he managed the change team at Co-op Funeralcare, delivering numerous programmes of work including new product development and digital transformation process improvements.